by Brandon Summers | July 13, 2018

 The circumstances leading up to this moment were largely out of my control.
 Casinos, local politicians, and the Las Vegas Metropolitan Police Department (LVMPD) had been devising ways to purge the Las Vegas Strip of street performers for years (more on that later).
 I have some responsibility in this situation, but it is minimal.
 I got a ticket in April 2013 while street performing.
 I unwittingly missed my court date (June 13, 2013), and ended up with a warrant for my arrest.
 After going months without significant interaction with police, I assumed my ticket was dropped.
 Unfortunately, I was wrong.

-Friday, July 13, 2013 was hot as usual.
+Saturday, July 13, 2013 was hot as usual.
 The summer heat in Las Vegas is merciless, so I played during the evening to avoid the sun.
 I started performing around 8pm and wrapped up my set around midnight.
-I was setup about 30 feet away from a McDonald’s near the intersection of Harmon and Las Vegas Blvd; and by that time the police were running their evening foot patrol, I was completely packed up– ready to go home.
+I was setup about 30 feet away from a McDonald’s near the intersection of Harmon and Las Vegas Blvd; and by that time the police were running their late evening foot patrol, I was completely packed and ready to go home.
 My friend “Nas”, a big dude from Philly who hung out with me most nights, was sitting to my right.
 He acted as defacto security and helped pass the time by making jokes and talking shit.
-I appreciated his presence and It was nice that we could look out for one another.
-What I didn’t know was that he had previous run-ins with the cops when I wasn’t around.
+I appreciated his presence and it was nice that we could look out for one another.
+What I didn’t know about “Nas” was that he had previous run-ins with the cops when I wasn’t around.
 He sold weed (allegedly), but I wasn’t aware of that considering he never did it in front of me.
-Once LVMPD’s foot patrol came in contact with us, an officer recognized “Nas” immediately.
+Once LVMPD’s foot patrol came in contact with us, an officer recognized him immediately.
 Rather than focus his efforts on him, the officer zeroed in on me.
-I assume that counting the night’s earnings in my bucket aroused the officer’s suspicion.
+I assume that counting the night’s earnings in my bucket aroused the officer’s suspicions.

 Once I realized a confrontation was imminent, I pulled out my phone and began recording.
 I had experience with police encounters, and I knew that capturing cellphone video was the only way to tell the whole story.
 I politely asked for the officer’s name, badge number, and the reason for the stop.
 He explained to me that “Nas” was a guy known to have narcotics and we looked suspicious.
 By then, he had already grabbed my tip bucket and was running his hands through the pile of bills.
 I was irritated, nervous, and defiant— ready to stand my ground; but I couldn’t stop my hands from shaking and the officer noticed.